Janis-Rullis-IT/dev/Tools/git/Branch.md

 ## Create and switch

 > `git switch` can now be used to change branches.
+Kudos to Matko Hering.

 ```shell
 git checkout -b bugfix/127-homepage-404